 Turning knowledge into action involves design and planning.
-As described in the first three chapters of this book, urban manufacturing comes loaded with a large range of variables which renders it challenging to manage.
-Urban manufacturing is a complex dynamic system, where a change to one element can have consequences that are not self-evident elsewhere.
-The pattern language illustrated in chapter 4 comprises fifty generalised solutions, referred to as patterns, that can be interpreted and prioritised according to a specific problem or place.
-To deal with the complexity of urban manufacturing, a collaboration is key and the patterns offer a discussion aid for planning and decision making.
+As described in the first three chapters of this book, urban manufacturing is a complex dynamic system, where a change to one element can have consequences that are not self-evident elsewhere.
+The subject is therefore loaded with variables which renders it challenging to manage.
+The fifty patterns illustrated in chapter 4 provide generic solutions that can be interpreted and adapted to a specific problem or place and offer a discussion aid for planning and decision making.
+To deal with the complexity of urban manufacturing, collaboration is key.
 Multi-disciplinary collaboration may not come naturally for all concerned actors and working with a pattern language is likely to be novel or alien.
 Therefore, this chapter outlines a range of ways to facilitate concerned actors to address urban manufacturing through discussion and collaboration.
-Finally, we cover four methods to use the pattern language according to the phase of a project or discussion.
+The chapter introduces examples of exercises and four methods to use the pattern language according to a certain phase of a project or the terms of a discussion.